imixs/imixs-workflow/src/site/markdown/restapi/reportservice.md

 	  AND p.itemName = '$processid'
 	  AND p.itemValue = ?1

-To provide the Report with the expected param ?1 you simple add the param to the query string.
+To provide the Report with the expected parameter ?1 the parameter can be appended into the query string.

     http://Host/WorkflowApp/report/reportfile.ixr&1=5130

-This request provices the REST Service with an JPQL param "?1" which will be replaced by the  dynamic JPQL param '?1' used in the JPQL statement.
+In this example request the URL contains the parameter "?1=5130" which will be inserted into the JPQL statement during the report execution.

 ##Apache FOP / PDF Reports
-The Imixs Report rest service provides the option to generate PDF Reports based on the {{{http://xmlgraphics.apache.org/fop/}Apache FOP API}}.
+The Imixs Report rest service provides the option to generate PDF Reports based on the [Apache FOP API](http://xmlgraphics.apache.org/fop/).
 This  is a flexible way to display workitems in PDF or other File formats supported by Apache FOP.
-To use FOP API during report processing the apache FOP API need to be included into the Web Module of the rest service.
+To use FOP API during report processing the Apache FOP API need to be included into the Web Module of the rest service.
 A report definition also need to define the corresponding content type.
 This is for example 'application/pdf' to create a pdf file.
 The XSL instructions need to be replaced with the XSL formatting objects (XSL-FO) instructions.
 The following example shows a simple FO template

 	<?xml version="1.0" encoding="UTF-8"?>